Djimi Traoré: Charlton Athletic and Portsmouth

-Traoré was sent off on his Addicks debut on 19 August, after receiving two yellow cards, the latter of which was for preventing a free kick being taken.
-This was the fifth time in eight seasons a Charlton player had been sent off in the first game of the season.
+Traoré was sent off on his Charlton Athletic debut on 19 August, after receiving two yellow cards, the latter of which was for preventing a free kick being taken.
+This was the fifth time in eight seasons an Addicks player had been sent off in the first game of the season.
 On 16 December, he conceded a penalty against Liverpool, his former club, for a tackle on Jermaine Pennant.
 He was soon deemed surplus to requirements at Charlton.
 After only half a season at the Valley, Traoré was allowed to leave the club by new manager Alan Pardew, joining Portsmouth.

 Birmingham City (loan)

-On 10 February 2009, Traoré joined Birmingham City, then of the Football League Championship, on a three-month emergency loan.
+On 10 February 2009, Traoré joined Birmingham City, then of the Championship, on a three-month emergency loan.
 He sustained a hamstring injury later the same month, and finally made his debut for the club in April as a late substitute against Watford.